 Simply attach them to your profile and show them off potential clients who visit your profile.
 (To do this click on Add to Profile > Featured > Media).

-A lot of people list their company under Experience, but don’t create a company profile page for it.
+A lot of people list their company name under Experience, but don’t create a company profile page for it.

 This extra 10 minutes of effort uploading your logo, location, specialization can go a long way in beefing up your credibility.
 So don’t skip it!
 Compare how these two look profiles would come off to a client:

 As an added bonus, people can also choose to follow your company which will mean your posts show up in their feed.